 On third part of our first blog post we’ll let the drummers who have had a #fullanalogexperience session at Astia-studio to do the talking.
 Prepare yourself for the drummer comments.
 They seem to share similar thoughts about our drum room, what exactly it is that tape captures and about a very important factor; monitoring while recording.
+Let’s hear from the drummers themselves as they explain how to improve drum sound.

 We use a full analog Furman HDS-16 headphone monitoring system.
 Unlike its digital counterparts this unit has no delay.
 Each musician gets a 16 channel headphone mixer to adjust the perfect headphone balance.
 Read more on our FAQ page about the Furman system and that built-in talkback button which makes the communication between band members including engineer simple and easy.
 Kind of like a press of a button…